Planner/Deliberate vs. Spontaneous Personality Traits

 • They have daily to-do lists, as well as monthly and long-term goals and plans

-• They like to schedule their work time evenly to ensure that they meet deadlines, which means they usually don’t procrastinate
+• Deliberate person likes to schedule their work time evenly to ensure that they meet deadlines, which means they usually don't procrastinate

 • They are decisive and like to create a plan and stick with it, rather than seeing how things go and making adjustments along the way

 In the workplace, planners like to be on time so that they can start their day, get to work and check things off their to-do lists.
-They don’t like delays, uncertainty or having deadlines that are constantly changing.
+Deliberate people don't like delays, uncertainty or having deadlines that are constantly changing.

 Planners like to make a decision and go with it – they don't want to overthink things, but instead, prefer to start working on what needs to get done.
 This can be a problem at times, because they may not consider all the angles of a situation before diving in.